hlxsites/franklin-assets-selector/EXTERNAL-IMAGES-DOC-AUTHORING.md

 ### 📝 Authoring Phase (Google Docs / Word)

+There are multiple ways to add external images in your documents:

+#### Method 1: Using AEM Assets Sidekick Plugin (Recommended)

 When you insert an AEM Asset image using the Sidekick plugin:

 1. You select an image from AEM Assets